Latonis/stm32-linux-tutorial/README.md

 6. Now that the `Makefile` is correct, let's compile the project and flash it to the board
    1. Open a Terminal in VS Code with `` Control + Shift + ` ``
    2. Build the project with `make`
-      - Successful build is looks like this:
+      - Successful builds looks like this:
         ![vs build](images/vs-build.png)
    3. Flash the project with `make flash`
       - Upon successful flashing, a message is displayed: `INFO common.c: Flash written and verified! jolly good!`